 Log files contain an account of all the actions that have been performed on the system so it is said that log files should be protected and rotated.
 Keep a check whether all calls and actions are timely logged.
 Check Syslog configuration for a secured logging mechanism and find out if remote logging is allowed by the system.
 If you do not find remote logging in the system then we would suggest you deploy a SIEM solution to start the practice.

 Your server is filled with applications and services therefore as a part of the server audit keep looking at these applications.
 An audit provides you with types of applications and how much your server is exposed to attacks.
 While looking if you come across any untrusted application then you can create backdoors for other applications.
 The timely check will have an impact on both security and performance.

 PHP works with multiple RDBMS.
-It helps in creating dynamic pages so when you audit PHP always check whether the system has latest and updated version installed.
-PHP uses different resources to perform on different types of function, therefore, you need to check out how much resource it is consuming and ways to optimize the consumption.
-Like any other codes, PHP codes also breakdown but you can ensure that if any such situation arises because of incorrect compilation or wrong configuration or simply by code break then such error does not show up your live website.
+It helps in creating dynamic pages so when you audit PHP always check whether the system has the latest and updated version installed.
+PHP uses different resources to perform different types of functions, therefore, you need to check out how much resource it is consuming and ways to optimize the consumption.
+Like any other codes, PHP codes also break down but you can ensure that if any such situation arises because of incorrect compilation or wrong configuration or simply by code break then such error does not show up on your live website.

 3.1.
 Backend audit

 Backend audit checks the Magento development standards and security updates.
 It also identifies if there are any loopholes in the code that may result in the backdoor entry into the system.
 Backend audit will ensure checking of overall performance and examining the queries made in PHP.
 The checking also includes server-side technologies, usage of external modules, and integration process.

 Frontend auditing checks JS, CSS, and the independently developed JS plugins.
 You can even check the page speed by using Google page speed or Yslow or GTMetrix.
 Auditing also checks the Magento template.
 These different findings will help you optimize your site performance.